openpdfsaucer/openpdfsaucer/README.md

 ### Required Dependencies

-We have now different versions of OpenPDF, and they require different versions of Java:
+We have now different versions of OpenPDFSaucer, and they require different versions of Java:

 - OpenPDFSaucer requires Java 21.
 This project is focusing on modernization and using modern technologies and APIs.